 Transit View

-If you’re solely looking to locate bodies of water, then it’s best to stay in the transit viewpoint.
+If you’re solely looking to locate bodies of water, it’s best to stay in the transit viewpoint.
 The contrast of colors allows you to see the blue lines or large blue circles that showcase the rivers and lakes you might want to fish.
 On top of the easily identifiable blue that is the water, you can also see what roads and trails run along the rivers or around the lakes.

 You can see if there are any easy access points or other features that will make your life a bit easier when you’re hoping to land some fish.